 Under the Order tab you will find the contract details where all details for the selected contract BTC/USD are displayed.
 This is very useful information for those seeking a more global view of the platform activity.

 Mobile trading is available on both Android and iOS through dedicated apps which can be found on Bybit main page.

-In conclusion, the UI design of Bybit is clean while using bright colors which help it to be even more newbie-friendly as it makes obvious certain buttons/sliders of importance.
-Therefore we can conclude that most of the people will feel comfortable trading in an environment like this.
+Тhe Bybit’s UI design is clean and at the same time uses bright colors that make it even more beginner-friendly by making certain buttons, sliders of importance clear.
+From this, we can conclude that most people will feel comfortable trading in such an environment.

 Trading fees breakdown

-Bybit has relatively low trading fees overall with a maker fee of 0.025% and a taker fee of 0.075%.
-There is a funding fee that is paid every 8 hours which is different for every asset.
-When a position is closed, the fees are being deducted from the profit or the loss made.
+Bybit has relatively low overall trading fees with a maker fee of 0.025% and a taker fee of 0.075%.
+There is a finance fee that is paid every 8 hours and is different for each asset.
+When a position is closed, the fees are deducted from the profit or the loss made.

-Bybit has one of the lowest trading fees compared to other leverage trading platforms, therefore, the marginal cost of opening positions is very low.
-This is one of the factors why this platform managed to get so big occupying second place in the leverage trading space.
+Bybit has one of the lowest trading fees compared to other leveraged trading platforms, so the marginal cost of opening positions is very low.
+This is one of the factors why this platform managed to become so big and take second place among the best leverage trading exchanges.